We Baby Bears: Production

-The series was first announced on May 30, 2019, which was slated to premiere on Cartoon Network in spring 2021 but was delayed to January 2022.
+The series was first announced on May 30, 2019, and was slated to premiere on Cartoon Network in spring 2021, but was delayed to January 2022.
 A trailer was released on November 25, 2021, and the series premiered its first 10 episodes in a marathon on New Year's Day 2022.
 The series is rendered in an anime-esque style and features the bears going on various adventures in their magical box.
 Manny Hernandez, who served as supervising director on the original series, serves as the showrunner while Daniel Chong is involved as an executive producer.

 The series had a crossover Halloween special with Summer Camp Island, which premiered on October 8, 2022.